-Madikeri is built into a little bowl-shaped valley with hills around and in it, so we quickly figured out that our evening stroll would involve some huffing and puffing.
-To make things more complicated, the breeze was chilly, so we couldn’t figure out whether to keep our jackets on and sweat, or take them off and risk catching cold (which, in fact, I did the next day).
+Madikeri is built into a little bowl-shaped valley with hills around and in it.
+So we quickly realized that our evening stroll would involve some huffing and puffing.
+To make things more complicated, the breeze was chilly.
+We couldn’t figure out whether to keep our jackets on and sweat, or take them off and risk catching cold.
+In fact, I did catch a cold the next day.
 So if you’re planning on taking an evening stroll through Madikeri, don’t say I didn’t warn you.
 And remember that what goes down, must come up!

 4. The Taj resort has great views, but beware the GPS!

 Our hosts at Depot Estate had recommended that we visit the Taj resort for their nice views, so that was our first destination.
 Once we picked up our bike from the rental place, we turned on our trusty Google Map and GPS and set off.
-The route took us through a few narrow roads and into the hills, and we were quite happy with the view and the experience of riding through the forest.
-But soon the road started getting narrower and bumpier, and just as we were getting a little worried, it turned into an unpaved track winding through thick brush and trees!
+The route took us through a few narrow roads and into the hills.
+At first, we were quite happy with the view and the experience of riding through the forest.
+But soon the road started getting narrower and bumpier.
+And just as we were getting worried, it turned into an unpaved track winding through thick brush and trees!

 After a quick discussion, we decided to keep going and see where the track led.
-It just got narrower and bumpier, though, and just when we were about to give up hope, we emerged onto a nice paved road.
-It turned out that the actual road takes are more roundabout route, so the GPS in all its wisdom sent us along the shortest path—through the forest!
-A word to the wise: if you’re in Madikeri and are using GPS to get to the Taj, select the route that goes past the golf club, and not the shortest one through the hills.
+It just got narrower and bumpier, though.
+And just when we were about to give up hope, we emerged onto a nice paved road.
+It turned out that the actual road takes a more roundabout route.
+The GPS, in all its wisdom, sent us along the shortest path—through the forest!
+A word to the wise: if you’re in Madikeri and are using GPS to get to the Taj, select the route that goes past the golf club.
+Don’t take the shortest one through the hills.

 Once we got to the resort, though, all our troubles were forgotten.
-Built onto the hillside, its traditional-looking buildings and cottages looked right at home among the trees, and the open reception lobby at the top of the hill had some spectacular views of the valley.
-After half an hour of taking the mandatory photographs, we were driven down to their restaurant for lunch by electric golf cart.
-The restaurant had some lovely views, too, especially from the alcove we were seated in, with picture windows on three sides.
+Built onto the hillside, its traditional-looking buildings and cottages looked right at home among the trees.
+And the open reception lobby at the top of the hill had some spectacular views of the valley.
+After half an hour mandatory photography, we were driven down to their restaurant by electric golf cart.
+The restaurant had some lovely views, too.
+The alcove we were seated in even had picture windows on three sides.

-By that time, we were hungry and itching to try some local food, so we ordered some local specialities, along with a large local thali.
-The food was great, the views were great, and the only dampener was a large, noisy family at the table next to us—which included a cranky baby whose mother thought it was a good idea to keep her distracted by playing nursery rhyme videos on her tablet at high volume!
-Our meal done, we quickly beat a retreat.
+By that time, we were hungry and itching to try some local food.
+So we ordered some local specialities, along with a large local thali.
+The food was great and the views were great.
+The only dampener was a large, noisy family at the table next to us.
+This included a cranky baby whose mother tried to keep her distracted by playing nursery rhyme videos on her tablet at high volume!
+Once our meal was done, we quickly beat a retreat.

 5. The tourist spots are crammed with (other) tourists

 We checked a few guidebooks and websites for advice on what to do, and figured that we would visit Abbey Falls and the Dubare elephant camp.
-When we got to Abbey Falls, we were horrified to find it packed with noisy tourists intent on taking the best selfies.
-Though the falls themselves were beautiful, the other visitors, and the fact that everything—including the viewing bridge across the river—was fenced off, made us wish we had never been there.
-It took some serious fence-climbing skills and a lot of work with the zoom lens to avoid getting the hordes in the photographs.
+When we got to Abbey Falls, it was packed with noisy tourists intent on taking the best selfies.
+The falls themselves were beautiful.
+But the other visitors, and the fact that everything—including the viewing bridge—was fenced off, made us wish we had never been there.
+It took some fence-climbing and a lot of work with the zoom lens to avoid getting the hordes in the photographs.

 After a disappointing and surprisingly hot hour, we hopped back on the bike and set off in search of a quiet riverbank on which to relax.
-The closest seemed to be the Cauvery river on which the elephant camp is, so we decided to check it out, even though we knew we had missed the morning slot (the camp has accommodation, but non-resident visitors are allowed in from 9:00 to 11:00 AM, for a fee).
+The closest seemed to be the Cauvery river on which the elephant camp is.
+We decided to check it out, even though we knew we had missed the morning slot.
+The camp has accommodation, but non-resident visitors are allowed in from 9:00 to 11:00 AM, for a fee.
 When we got there, though, we found the riverbank as crowded and noisy as the falls!
 It was all we could do was find a far corner away from the crowd and gaze at the river a while.
 That night, after reading some online horror stories of animal abuse at the camp, we decided that it would be better for our sanity if we didn’t go there again.

-Though we only tried these two touristy sights, we heard from other travellers that the others weren’t really any better, most being crowded and noisy, so we decided a change of plans was in order.
+Though we only tried these two touristy sights, we heard from other travellers that the others weren’t really any better.
+We decided a change of plans was in order.